vanjoe/ORCA/ice40ultraplus/README.md

+#Up and running

+- run `make` for initial build and to generate `flash.bin`
+- initial builds need to run on `avx`, subsquent software rebuilds can run on local machine

+- may need to edit xml for flash chip (depends on board) or FTUSB port (depends on what port usb cords in) `programmer.xcf` `programmer-flash.xcf`

+- can generate and save updated `programmer-flash.xcf` via GUI tool @ `/nfs/opt/lattice/programmer/3.8_x64/bin/lin64/programmer`
+- choose `open from existing`, using `programmer-flash.xcf` as base, then `detect cable`
+- double-click `Operation` and change flash chip between `SPI-M25P32` and `SPI-M25P80`
+- save as `programmer-flash.xcf`
+- currently need `pgm-flash` to program board as jumpers switched

+- see `./uart.jpg` for UART (accessed via `picocom -b 1152000 /dev/ttyUSBX`)

 #Building Flash.bin

 The flash.bin has the bitstream at offset 0, the golden.bin contents at offset 0x20000 and reduced.bin at offset 0xB0000.